Sherajul-Shakil/ShoppingList/README.md

 # item_list_controller.dart

-> when we think about this screen we know it's going to have three different
-states: loading, data, and error
+> when we think about this screen we know it's going to have three different states: loading, data, and error.

 - loading shows a circular progress indicator
 - data shows the list of items and